Mr-Mappie/mappie/website/src/posts/getting-started/posts/installation.md

   order: 2
 ---

-Mappie is a Kotlin compiler plugin.
-The preferred way to use Mappie is to apply the Gradle plugin which in term applies the compiler plugin to the Kotlin compilation.

-This can be achieved by adding the following snippet to the `build.gradle.kts` file.
+Mappie is a Kotlin compiler plugin which comes with a Gradle plugin to automatically apply and configure the compiler plugin.
+We can apply Mappie by adding the following plugin to the `build.gradle.kts` file
 ```kotlin
 plugins {
     id("tech.mappie.plugin") version "x.y.z"